 Automated external defibrillators, or AEDs, are a medical product that many people have heard of, but might not know much about.
 An AED defibrillator can be used during sudden cardiac arrest (SCA).
 SCA generally occurs when a person’s heart stops beating due to ventricular fibrillation.
 When this happens the victim’s ventricles (the lower pumping chambers in the heart) begin beating erratically and out of rhythm.
 If a person’s heart beat is not returned to normal quickly by being “defibrillated” their chances of survival can drop 7 to 10 percent for every minute during the time their heart is not beating normally.
 If the SCA is not treated within minutes, the person can die.
 Having an AED defibrillator close at hand can make it possible for anyone trained in their use, including non-medical personnel, to treat a heart attack victim and increase their chances of survival.

-AEDbrands.com sells external defibrillators from Zoll, Philips, Physio Control (formerly Medtronic), Cardiac Science, and many more.
-We are an authorized dealer of select AEDs and offer 30 day money-back guarantees, as well as free shipping.
-Buying an AED we offer will help ensure that you are equipped to deal with an SCA by offering basic life support and emergency medical services.
+AED Brands is an authorized dealer of select AEDs and offers a 30 day money-back guarantee, as well as free shipping.
+Buying an AED will help ensure that you are equipped to deal with an SCA by offering basic life support and emergency medical services.

-Be sure to check our AED defibrillator package specials for schools and businesses to make sure you have what you need, when you need it.
+Check our AED defibrillator package specials for schools and businesses to make sure you have what you need, when you need it most.

 How to Use an AED